MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestcompletewithinformation.md

 ### -param Information

 [in]
-Driver-defined completion status information for the request, such as the number of bytes that were transferred.
+A ULONG_PTR that is set to a request-dependent value.
+For example, on successful completion of a transfer request, this is set to the number of bytes transferred.
+This field is not extensible by the driver.

 ## -remarks

 A bug check occurs if the driver supplies an invalid object handle.

+For read, write and IOCTL requests, it is necessary for the driver to call **WdfRequestCompleteWithInformation**

+For a non-data transfer request, calling [**WdfRequestComplete**(/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestcomplete) instead is an option.

 Calling <b>WdfRequestCompleteWithInformation</b> is equivalent to calling <a href="/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestsetinformation">WdfRequestSetInformation</a> and then calling <a href="/windows-hardware/drivers/ddi/wdfrequest/nf-wdfrequest-wdfrequestcomplete">WdfRequestComplete</a>.